-When %I increases with increase in temperature and E_a (inhibited solution) $< E_a$ (uninhibited solution), then the mechanism of adsorption is usually physisorption, otherwise, chemisorptions.
-Increase in E_a with concentration of the extract denotes increased energy barrier over which the acid molecules must pass in order to reach the active corrosion site of the metal and effect dissolution.
+When %I increases with increase in temperature and E_a (inhibited solution) < E_a (uninhibited solution), then the mechanism of adsorption is usually physisorption, otherwise, chemisorptions [5].
+According to collision theory, ncrease in E_a with concentration of the extract denotes increased energy barrier over which the acid molecules must pass in order to collide with the metal surface and dissolve it.
 In other words, the acid molecules need higher energy in the presence of the extract, leading to slowed rate of metal corrosion.
 The standard heat of adsorption is negative, indicating the exothermic nature of the process.